 The other tools in the category (Hypefury, Tweet Hunter, Typefully) each fail the founder use case at a different point.
 Hypefury fails on voice fidelity (AI features are general-LLM-flavored).
 Tweet Hunter fails on voice fidelity at the structural-mimicry layer (the rewrite produces output in the structural style of high-performing tweets, not in the founder's specific voice).
 Typefully fails on AI depth (the AI features are lighter than the other tools; the product is UX-first not AI-first).
 The 4-way ranking with full reasoning is at Hypefury vs Tweet Hunter vs Typefully vs VoiceMoat in 2026: the honest 4-way comparison.

-The voice-trained workflow that works at founder cadence
+The voice-trained AI Twitter tool workflow at founder cadence

 The workflow that meets the four-minute target while preserving voice fidelity has four operational steps.
 The shape is observable across founders who have settled into sustained X cadence in 2026.